Accepting Loss and Offering Victory to Others

-(5) When others, out of envy, treat me unfairly with scolding, insults, and more, may I accept the loss upon myself and offer the victory to others.
+(5) When others, out of envy, treat me wrongly with scolding, insults, and more, may I accept the loss upon myself and offer the victory to others.

-Here’s that famous line that Geshe Chekawa was so moved by, May I accept the loss upon myself and offer the victory to others.”
-This can be understood on, of course, many different levels.
-We can understand this, for instance, if we’re in an argument, or here saying, When others, out of envy, treat me unfairly and scold me and insult me, and so on, rather than becoming very defensive about it, rather than getting all upset about it, if we just say, “Well, thank you for pointing this out to me.”
-And so if somebody really criticizes us and so on, just offer them the victory.
-In other words, that’s the end of the whole argument, the whole discussion.
-Especially if somebody is really very, very emotionally disturbed, there’s no point in arguing with them.
+Here’s that famous line that Geshe Chekawa was so moved by: May I accept the loss upon myself and offer the victory to others.
+This practice can be understood on many different levels.
+For instance, if we’re in an argument or, as it says here, when others, out of envy, treat me wrongly with scolding, insults and more, rather than getting upset, we just say, “Thank you for pointing this out to me.”
+If somebody really criticizes us, just offer them the victory.
+In other words, not reacting negatively to criticism puts an end to any further discussion or arguments.
+This kind of reaction is especially beneficial when the other person is very emotionally disturbed, as there’s really no point in arguing with them.

-I mean I have a friend, basically I had given him some money to do something, and he just kept the money, and spent it on something else, and he’s never going to be in the situation to be able to pay me back that money.
-And so, what is the way of dealing with that?
-Are you constantly going to be angry with the person, and constantly make yourself sick with anger?
-Or just say, “Have it.
-It’s yours.”
-It’s like when somebody steals something from your house.
-You’re never going to get it back, and so wish the other person, “Enjoy it.”
+For example, some time ago I gave a friend a sizeable amount of money to do something for me, but he just kept the money and spent it on himself.
+I know that he’s never going to be able to pay me back the money.
+What is the best way to deal with this kind of situation?
+Is it to be constantly angry with the person or make ourselves sick with anger?
+Or, is it just to say, “Have it; it’s yours.”
+It’s like when somebody steals some things from our house.
+We’re probably never going to get our things back, so it’s best to simply wish for the other person to enjoy them.

-So, this is a way of applying this “accept the loss on oneself and give the victory to others.”
-That’s especially applicable when we are in an argument with somebody, and they say something really ridiculous and they’re not going to listen to what we say.
-There’s no point in arguing.
-Let them win, and then they go away.
+This example illustrates one way of applying the practice, accept the loss upon myself and offer the victory to others.
+This approach is especially applicable when we are in an argument with somebody.
+For example, they say something really ridiculous and we know that they’re not going to listen to us.
+Basically, there’s no point in arguing.
+Let them win and they will go away.

-(VI.53) Insults, cruel language, and defaming words don’t hurt my body, so, why, O mind, do you become so enraged?
+(VI.53) Insults, cruel language, and defaming words don’t hurt my body, so, why, oh mind, do you become so enraged?

-If they want to say something stupid, let them say something stupid.
-Give the victory to the others.
-No reason to become enraged.
-And words don’t hurt me.
+If other people want to say something stupid, let them say something stupid.
+Give the victory to them by practicing patience and remaining silent.
+There is no reason to become enraged.
+Words can’t really hurt us.

 (14) When we hear only language that is foul and abusive, this is the wheel of sharp weapons returning full circle upon us from wrongs we have done.
 Till now we have said many things without thinking; we have slandered and caused many friendships to end.
 Hereafter let’s censure all thoughtless remarks.

-So when people are finding fault with everything that we do, then this is the karmic result of our not caring about what we do and the effect that it has on others.
-As it says here, “that our deeds didn’t matter at all,” so there’s always going to blame us, find fault with what we’re doing.
-So, in the future we have to stop this type of offensive behavior of just acting in a vacuum, as if nobody else was around and it didn’t affect anyone.
+Here is a similar teaching about karma.
+When people are finding fault with everything that we do, this is the karmic result of our not caring about our actions and their effect on others.
+As it says here, we have been acting as if “our deeds didn’t matter at all.”
+Therefore, others are always going to blame us and find fault with what we’re doing.
+In the future, we have to stop this type of offensive behavior of acting as if we exist in a vacuum, as if our conduct doesn’t affect anyone.

-This Wheel of Sharp Weapons is a very nice text.
-It’s a bit long, it’s 119 verses, but it goes through – in a very, very full way – all the different karmic things that might be happening to us and their karmic causes.
-It’s on my website, if you want to read it.
+The Wheel of Sharp Weapons is a wonderful text.
+Although it’s a bit long, consisting of 119 verses, it comprehensively goes through all the different karmic situations that might befall us and their karmic causes.
+The text is on the website, for those interested in reading it.

-Another way of understanding “accept the loss on myself and offer the victory to others” is that we give ourselves to others.
-We lose, in a sense, ourselves serving ourselves; we give the victory to others in the sense that we serve them.
+Another way of understanding accept the loss upon myself and offer the victory to others is that we should give ourselves to others in the sense of serving them.
+We give the victory to others in that we stop serving only our own needs and serve them instead.
 Shantideva describes this very well:

-(III.10) To fulfil the aims of all limited beings, I give, without sense of a loss, my body and likewise my pleasures, and all my positive forces of the three times.
+(III.10) To fulfill the aims of all limited beings, I give, without sense of a loss, my body and likewise my pleasures, and all my positive forces of the three times.

-(III.11) Giving everything away (brings) release with nirvana, and my mind is (aimed) for realising nirvana.
+(III.11) Giving everything away (brings) release with nirvana, and my mind is (aimed) for realizing nirvana.
 As giving away all comes together (with death), it’s best to give (now) to limited beings.

 (III.15) If anyone, having focused on me, develops an angry or negative mind, may that always turn into a cause for fulfilling all of his or her aims.